Breathe Better with Whole-Home Air Filtration in Cleveland

-Because of their high-efficiency filtration capabilities, HEPA filters are deep and can reduce airflow.
+Because of their high-efficiency filtration capabilities, HEPA filters are deep and can limit airflow.
 It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can handle one.

-These filters last longer too, commonly between three to six months.
+These filters stay fresher longer too, commonly between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are several different types of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged material to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to trap particles.